braboj/tutorial-os/README.md

-### 7.2 Mutex
+### 6.2 Mutex

-A mutex or the **mutual exclusion** service is a special type of synchronization mechanism which resembles the binary semaphore.It implements though some additional logic to solve a common problem of semaphores called **priority inversion**.
+A mutex or the mutual exclusion service is a special type of **locking mechanism** which resembles the binary semaphore.
+It implements additionally an algorithm called **priority inheritance** to solve a common problem of semaphores called **priority inversion**.

-Priority inversions can occur for example in the following situation ...
+#### 6.2.1 Priority inversion

+A typical exapmple of priority inversion is when several tasks with different priority levels use semaphores and try to access the CPU ...

 ![Priority Inversion](assets/OS-PriorityInversion.png)